 In the near-term, we are especially interested in

-- Ensuring that the New England states are not allowing bigoted 19th century Blaine Amendments to unduly restrict parental opportunities to take advantage of school choice options, from learning pods to, for example, in Maine the recent U.S. Supreme Court case on the ability to access religious schools when a public school may not be within easy traveling distance.
+- Ensuring that the New England states are not allowing bigoted nineteenth-century Blaine Amendments to unduly restrict parental opportunities to take advantage of school choice options, from learning pods to, for example, in Maine the recent U.S. Supreme Court case on the ability to access religious schools when a public school may not be within easy traveling distance.

 - Fighting discrimination against students with disabilities who attend religious and private schools who should have fully access to federal and state dollars to support their education Blaine Amendment and other bureaucratic, regulatory restrictions have severely, negatively impacted private and religious school students with disabilities by inhibiting access to federal, state, and locally funded and guaranteed special education services.